AMO Blocklist

 An ad-hoc bloomfilter can be created with the export_blocklist command but it isn’t considered for the cron job (or stashing)

-A record is created on Remote Settings for each bloomfilter and the filter uploaded as an attachment.
+For the v3 blocklist, two base filter records are created on Remote Settings in the addons-bloomfilters collection (one for hard blocks, one for soft blocks, distinguished by attachment_type) and the filter file (filter.bin) uploaded as an attachment to each.
 The generation_time property represents the point in time when all previous addon guid + versions and blocks were used to generate the bloomfilter.
 An add-on version/file from before this time will definitely be accounted for in the bloomfilter so we can reliably assert if it’s blocked or not.
 An add-on version/file from after this time can’t be reliably asserted - there may be false positives or false negatives.

 {